 Currently in the gallery:

-from On The Edges of Noh February 2014 exhibition:
+On the Edges of Noh February 2014 exhibition at General Fine Craft:

 “The duality of being Japanese-Canadian is at the heart of my work.
 As a member of a community that experienced the upheaval of the internment years, the art reflects conflicting views: the earlier difficulties of acknowledging my Japanese heritage and the eventual acceptance of it.